 Have you been dreaming of starting a garden from scratch?
 Seed starting is the first step in growing your own food and flowers and it's simple if you follow a few easy steps.
 Seed starting can also be an economical way to get your garden going.
 Store bought plant starts can be spendy, and the quality isn't always the best.
 By starting your own seeds you'll have control over how your seedlings are cared for and prepared, before they are moved into your garden.

-Seed starting 101 - The Best way to start seeds indoors
+Seed starting 101 - How to start your garden from Scratch

 - Avoid problems up front by using a sterile seed starting mix that's right don't use the dirt right out of your garden.
 This way you avoid introducing potential disease spores right from the start.
 As silly as I feel buying soil from my local nursery, for this purpose I do it.
 There are tons of organic options that work well.

 - Choose a good container for starting seeds.
 You can start seeds in almost any type of container, as long as it's at least 2-3" deep and has holes for drainage.
 If you are the DIY type, you might want to grow seedlings in recycled plastic cups, milk cartons or diy newspaper seeding pots.
 I prefer the convenience of seedling trays as they are user friendly and make watering and germination easy, especially if you chose to use a heating mat.